 “We want to provide services not only inside our own house, but also for the whole neighborhood,” says Sanna Uotila, at Setlement homes.

-Yes, it's a resident application.
-For example, you can use the Kerro to send a message to setting apartments, book common facilities and read the issues to be informed.
-The application was born because the people of the setting dwellings want to know the wishes of the residents.
+Yes, the resident app.
+With the Kerro app, you can, for example, send a message to Settlement Apartments, reserve common spaces and read about upcoming events.
+The app was created because the people at Settlement Apartments want to know the residents' wishes.
 Kerro is like a home in your pocket.

 “We want to hear what residents want and need,” says Uotila.

-Booking in the past may have been reminiscent of the store's cashier queue, after which I had to carry home shopping and walk to the laundry room.
-With Kerro the application, you can book a laundry room as soon as it comes to mind.
-Whether you are in the cashier's shop or on vacation.
+Previously, booking a laundry room could be done by remembering the idea while in the checkout line at the store, after which you had to carry your shopping home and walk to the laundry room.
+With the Kerro app, you can book a laundry room as soon as the idea comes to mind.
+Whether you're in the checkout line at the store or on vacation.

-Kerro is used in all houses in Setlement dwellings all over Finland.
-In addition to the application, the service also includes digital information screens in each house.
-The service is being developed all the time, and now the features are being planned to better take older people into account.
+Kerro is used in all Settlement Apartments buildings across Finland.
+In addition to the application, the service also includes digital information displays in each building.
+The service is constantly being developed, and features are now being planned that will better accommodate older people.

 At its best, digitalisation complements other services.
 It does not replace face -to -face interaction.
 The pen and paper are still well done.